Félix-Joseph Barrias: Career

 Barrias made many paintings on religious, historical or mythical subjects.
-He also made frescoes for the Church of Saint-Eustache, Paris, Grand Hôtel du Louvre and Chapel of Saint Genevieve in the church of Sainte-Trinité, Paris.
+He also made frescoes for the Church of Saint-Eustache, Paris, the Grand Hôtel du Louvre, and the Chapel of Saint Genevieve in the church of Sainte-Trinité, Paris.

 He was commissioned in the 1860s to contribute an illustration to an album of works on prayer compiled by William Thompson Walters, as were other noted painters of the day such as William-Adolphe Bouguereau, Jean-Léon Gérôme and James Tissot.

 A large painting by Barrias was exhibited at the 1862 International Exhibition in London, depicting the French army landing in the Crimea.

 In 1868 Barrias painted The Legend of the Golden Fleece on the ceiling of Drapers' Hall, London.

 Barrias created mural works for the Paris Opera of Charles Garnier, and in the 1880s painted a decoration for the Mercers' Hall in London.

 Barrias exhibited portraits at the Salons of 1879, 1880 and 1881.
 He made lithograph illustrations for Didot's editions of Virgil and Horace.

 Barrias taught Edgar Degas (1834–1917) in 1853.